scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 Acknowledgments
 ---------------

-We would also like to thank NumFOCUS, whose staff have provided the **signac** project with helpful advice on open-source governance, project sustainability, and community outreach.
+We would also like to thank NumFOCUS for providing helpful advice on open-source governance, project sustainability, and community outreach, as well as funding for the design of the **signac** project logo.

 (TODO: Acknowledgments are incomplete.)
 B.D. is supported by a National Science Foundation Graduate Research Fellowship Grant DGE 1256260.